Published on February 1st, 2018 | by Evan Ginzburg0

 In this stream of consciousness interview, originally published in my Wrestling- Then & Now sheet, I managed to squeeze in a few questions while “the guiding light,” “the manager of champions,” “the Captain” regaled me with his thoughts on everything from politics to religion, to his film and charity work, and of course, pro wrestling.

 These excerpts are his thoughts on his wild and wildly successful wrestling career and the acting fame that stemmed from it.
+This is the first time this interview is available in digital form.

 On Wrestling, Managing, and Acting: